Reinforcement Learning to Disentangle Multiqubit Quantum States from Partial Observations: Details of the RL framework

 \subsubsection{Vectorized Environment}

 Most on-policy RL algorithms, including Proximal Policy Optimization (PPO, see App.~\ref{app:ppo_details}) need a large number of environment steps before updating the parameters of the policy; PPO specifically makes multiple updates after collecting trajectories.
 Thus, it is very important that simulating (i.e., ``stepping'') the environment is computed efficiently.
-In our case, the policy is a transformer-based neural network~\cite{vaswani2023attention}, and its evaluation and updates are performed on a GPU; the simulation of the environment, however, is carried out on a CPU.
-Note that the policy model we use is very lightweight, see Table~\ref{table:hyperparams} [we expect that larger models may allow training on larger systems].
-More importantly, the number of policy updates is relatively small compared to the number of simulation steps.
-This implies that the bottleneck in the training loop is the environment simulation.
+For systems of $L=16$ qubits, the simulation of the environment is carried out on the GPU.

 The state of the environment is represented as a vector containing the $2^L$ wavefunction amplitudes of the simulated quantum state.
 Applying an action to that quantum system is implemented as a matrix-vector multiplication between the vector quantum state and the matrix representation of the acting gate.
 Importantly, the 2-qubit unitary is kept as a $4\times 4=(2\times 2)\times(2\times 2)$ matrix for efficiency; instead, we reshape the state into a $2\times\cdots\times 2$ ($L$ times) tensor before applying the gate.